wwwtyro/perlin.js/README.md

     value = pn.noise(x, y, z); // Varying x, y, and z will give you a 3D perlin noise function.

+The noise function returns a value between 0 and 1.
+If the noise varies too rapidly in the interval you are calculating, you can scale the inputs
+accordingly:

+    value = pn.noise(x/10, y/10, z/10);

+This will slow the variance of the returned value by an order of magnitude.

 ### License

 I don't believe in them.
 Do whatever you want with your bits.